 (Yet, why do I always go back to memory?
 Sometimes I wonder if writing itself becomes an imagined conversation.
 Who do I talk to?
 No one replies.
 There are no words from the other side, only indicators; as if reminding me of its presence.)

 Bombay rushes in my memory.
-The local trains transition from its bitter heartbreaks to its surprises.
+The local trains transition from their bitter heartbreaks to their surprises.
 The city keeps changing, rebelling against its own history; a part of which remains hung on the lanes of South Bombay.
 It is a city that has seen tragedy, no tragedies.
 Every leftover of a tragedy will tell you the importance of erasing memory.
 Have you ever tried it?
 Doesn’t really work, does it?
 Try to get on the train from Dadar.

 I had experienced Bombay rains once briefly on an earlier visit.
 The sound of rain had penetrated the entire city, all of its traffic became soundless in the face of the monsoons.
 Monsoons change the vocabulary of sound in the city.
 Magic only exists in the city in the niches of the fantasies of Bollywood.
 The city stands as a testimony to reality otherwise.
 But when it rains, the airs twist in the city.
 Something changes.
 Nobody knows what it is.
 Perhaps there is a story to these rains.
 Perhaps it is lost with the old, crinkled man who knew all its details but lived his life in anxious haunts of conversations with himself.

 Bombay never sleeps, its existence lays in the realm of simple present tense.
 Bombay is a simple city.
 It takes you in, and takes all your problems.
 Get up in the morning, make a cup of coffee.
 Yours dreams can come true.
 Bombay is a simple city with complex dreams.
 Bombay, never sleeps.